My experience working as a Test Analyst at PDMS

 You joined PDMS during lockdown, how was the onboarding process for you?

 The onboarding process was done really well.
 Due to PDMS being a Manx company and me being in the office in Glasgow, the onboarding process has been refined well.
-Leigh and Freya were always around to help with any questions and queries that I had.
+My team were also really supportive, Leigh and Freya were always around to help with any questions and queries that I had.

 Do you visit the office often or do you prefer to work remotely?